bachya/regenmaschine/README.rst

   # processing the request:
   client = rm.Client(auth)

-*Note:* if Regenmaschine cannot recognize a CA-signed certificate, an exception will be raised.
+*Note:* after this, if Regenmaschine cannot recognize a CA-signed certificate when querying the local device, a :code:`requests.exceptions.SSLError` exception will be raised.

 💧 Contributing
 ===============